MichaelGalo/Roll-for-Recipe/README.md

 1. **Log in**

    - Given the authorized user wants to access the application
-   - When the authorized user loads the site initially and enters in log-in info (name & password)
+   - When the authorized user loads the site initially and enters in log-in info (name & email)
    - Then the page will automatically redirect to the home splash page

 2. **View profile details**